A super detailed Cape Town budget travel guide. Including where to stay, what to eat, what to do, and more!

 But with the sun rising or setting over the beautiful city, the experience is much better.

-You also get a perfect view of Table Mountain from here.
+You also get a perfect view of Table Mountain from the top of Lions Head.

-The hike takes about 1 hour if you’re reasonably fit, and the terrain is easy for most of it.
+The Lions Head hike takes about 1 hour if you’re reasonably fit, and the terrain is easy for most of it.

 The last 15 minutes is all climbing, with ladders and chains in place to assist you.
 There is also an alternative path for those who don’t want to climb, though it’s still steep and rocky.